19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) the person making the supply is connected with the person to whom it is made; and

-(c) if the supply is a taxable supply the person to whom the supply is made is not entitled under sections 19 and 20 to credit for all the tax on the supply,
+(c) if the supply is a taxable supply the person to whom the supply is made is not entitled under sections 19 and 20 to credit for all the tax on the supply (the tax not being excluded by regulations made under section 19(14) from the credit),

 the Comptroller may direct that the value of the supply shall be taken to be its open market value.

+[Act 33 of 2019 wef 01/01/2020]

+(1A) Without affecting sub-paragraph (1), where —

+(a) a supply mentioned in section 14(1)(a) or 30(1A) is made for a consideration in money;

+(b) the value of the supply is (apart from this paragraph) less than its open market value; and

+(c) the person, branch of the person or member of the group (as the case may be) in fact making the supply is connected with the recipient of the supply,

+the Comptroller may direct that the value of the supply is to be taken to be its open market value.

+[Act 33 of 2019 wef 01/01/2020]

 (2) A direction under this paragraph shall be given by notice in writing to the person making the supply, but no direction may be given more than 3 years after the time of the supply.